-ADVISORY: Score of 50 or higher on the CELSA test or successful completion of ESL 564B or equivalent.
+ADVISORY: Successful completion of ESL 564B or equivalent.

 ESL 571A ESL: LITERACY A

 In this course, students will be oriented to the expectations of the classroom and the development of ESL literacy skills.
 An emphasis will be placed on oral English for survival and development of pre-reading and pre-writing skills.